NidaulZafar/curriculum/student-manual.md

 ![labels](https://github.com/HackYourFuture/mentors/blob/main/assets/labels.png)

 ##### Responsibility
 It is your responsibility to make sure the pull request gets to the `Approved` state so make fixing the feedback given by the teacher your top priority when you get it!
-Submitting your homework, getting feedback and implementing that feedback in a timely manner is a similar process to the on you will encounter when working.
-It is important that you answer to your teacher messages on your homework just like if you would with an actual colleague.
+Submitting your homework, getting feedback and implementing that feedback in a timely manner is a similar process to the one you will encounter when working.
+It is important that you answer to your teacher's messages on your homework just like you would with an actual colleague.
 Keep in mind that the teacher puts a ton of effort to help you out, so be sure to thank them and react on time!
 Small things like that go a long way!

 It could happen  at times that it takes a little longer than ideal for our teachers to pick up the homework and give you feedback (they do have full time jobs after all), but if there is no review yet on the Q&A day then please contact your class mentor so they can see if someone else is available to review it.
 Again, feedback is crucial for you to learn the right way.

-**INTERESTING FACT:** When you apply to internships/jobs further down the line companies expect to see a link to your GitHub there to see your projects, your code, etc. Keeping an organised GitHub (and collaborating with other well in the platform by answering to feedback, thanking for contributions, etc) will always create a good impression about the way you work.
+**INTERESTING FACT:** When you apply to internships/jobs further down the line companies expect to see a link to your GitHub there to see your projects, your code, etc. Keeping an organised GitHub (and collaborating with others well in the platform by answering to feedback, thanking for contributions, etc.) will always create a good impression about the way you work.

 ### 1.3.2 A note on copying code
 You will probably hear at some point at HYF that programmers copy and paste code into their applications all the time.
-While this is true, during your studies we want you to really think about how to solve something before aking google to help out.
+While this is true, during your studies we want you to really think about how to solve something before aking Google to help out.
 The exercises are made to be doable, but solutions to them are probably easy to find online as we want to teach you practical things which you may need in the future.
-If you just copy code from google you will not learn whats needed and that will become visible in your tests, interviews or, even worse, during your internship.
+If you just copy code from Google you will not learn what's needed and that will become visible in your tests, interviews or even worse, during your internship.

 There are occasions where you will copy code from the internet.
 In such a case, the following criteria applies:
-1. A reference should be given of were the code is coming from (in a comment)
+1. A reference should be given of where the code is coming from (in a comment).
 2. Don't copy code from fellow students!
-3. It must be clear which part of the code you copied
+3. It must be clear which part of the code you copied.
 4. The functionality of the code should be explained in the comment.
 This should ensure you fully understand what the code that you copied does.

 The last one is most important there, do *not* ever put anything into your codebase that you do not understand!

-If we (or your teacher) notices that you copied code without applying the rules above, we will see that as plagiarism.
+If we (or your teacher) notice that you copied code without applying the rules above, we will see that as plagiarism.
 In any case of fraud or plagiarism, you will be taken out of the program.

 Last but not least, when you copy code you dont understand, you might feel things are going great when in fact they are not.
-Is a lot better to accept you are struggling or having a hard time with the task at hand and ask for help.
-A great programmer is not that one that knows every solution.
-Sometimes the best programmer is that one that knows how to look for solutions by himself and if after some time he doesnt find the solution, he asks for support.
+It is a lot better to accept you are struggling or having a hard time with the task at hand and ask for help.
+A great programmer is not the one that knows every solution.
+Sometimes the best programmer is the one that knows how to look for solutions by himself and if after some time he doesn't find the solution, he asks for support.
 Your mentor, teachers, colleagues and the core-team is here to help you.
 Use that to your advantage.

 ## 1.4 Tests <a name="tests"></a>
 At HackYourFuture the material is mostly self-study and our lectures are taught by many different teachers.
 This means that we can’t follow the progress of every student during class.
 But, we're interested in your progress and your level of understanding.